dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 In the previous subsection, to minor-embed a :math:`K_2` graph on a QPU, you selected an arbitrary qubit (for simplicity, the first listed) and could then select as the second any of the qubits coupled to the first.
-To minor-embed a :math:`K_3` graph on a D-Wave QPU is less straightforward.
+Minor-embedding a :math:`K_3` graph on a D-Wave QPU is less straightforward.

 Consider trying to expand the minor embedding you found for the NOT gate above